 Every resource has a type, a unique name, and resource-specific properties.

-Resource Types
+Resource types

-Archive - Download, extract and copy files from tar.gz and zip archives
+Archive: Download, extract and copy files from tar.gz and zip archives

-Here we install zsh on all linux machines unless they are running inside a docker container.
+This installs zsh on all linux machines unless they are running inside a docker container.

 The following table shows how the two conditions interact: